 In February 1925, Marco was a witness for Farmer Page when Page shot and killed a man at Bert the Barber’s notorious Sorrento Club (1848 W. Sixth Street).
 Described in the Times as “friend of Bert the Barber’s” and a “restaurant proprietor,” Marco backed up Page’s claim of self-defense, testifying at the inquest that he took a .32 caliber automatic from the floor underneath the body of Page’s victim after the shooting but claimed he hadn’t witnessed the incident itself.
 He’d been in the next room and heard a gunshot.
 Rushing in and seeing Page in the room and the the body on the floor, he cried out “Who did this?”
 “I did it.
 He tried to kill me,” Page replied, according to Marco.
 Marco also stated that he’d heard the victim threaten Page previously (5).

 Later that year came Marco’s own legal troubles and his arrest for assault that became merely disturbing the peace.
-A few days after he walked out of the city jail, newly-elected city councilman Carl I. Jacobson demanded an explanation from Police Chief Heath as to why the felony assault charage against Marco, whom the Los Angeles Evening Express called “L.A.’s political boss,” and the Times called a “cafe man,” had been reduced to a misdemeanor.
+A few days after he walked out of the city jail, newly-elected city councilman Carl I. Jacobson demanded an explanation from Police Chief Heath as to why the felony assault charage against Marco, a known underworld figure, had been reduced to a misdemeanor.
 The detectives who had freed him on the lesser charge (6) cited a lack of evidence, adding that Marco had witnesses who were prepared to swear that he was not the aggressor in the incident.
 Jacobson refused to let the matter drop, calling for an investigation by the City Prosecutor and D.A.
 Keyes not only into the “fixing” matter but also wider allegations that gambling and bootlegging flourished in the city limits under police protection.
 The City Attorney reluctantly looked into the Marco case and made a report, which the city council called a “whitewash.”

 It was then referred to Chief of Police Heath for a full-blown inquiry.
 The LAPD’s report, issued in January 1926, was likewise branded a cover up by Jacobson, who had since launched his own investigation with the help of citizen and church organizations.